WhatsApp Broadcast Messages: The Complete 2026 Guide (5,000+ Recipients)

 Quick answers to what people ask most.

 - Only the WhatsApp Business API can broadcast to 5,000+ recipients.
 The free WhatsApp Business mobile app caps broadcast lists at 256 labeled contacts.
-With API access through a Meta-approved BSP like Instant Reply, you submit a marketing or utility template (1-3 day Meta approval), upload an opt-in contact list, and run the broadcast.
-Meta charges per conversation by country and category.
+With API access through a Meta-approved BSP like Instant Reply, you submit a marketing or utility template (approval timing varies because Meta makes the final decision), upload an opt-in contact list, and run the broadcast.
+Meta charges eligible template messages by category and market.
 Marketing templates require explicit opt-in from every recipient.

 - A broadcast list sends the same message to many recipients individually; each recipient sees only your message and replies only to you (private).
 A group chat shows every member's identity to every other member; replies go to the whole group (public).
 Broadcasts are for marketing and announcements; groups are for community.
 For business marketing, always use broadcasts, never groups.